thisiscetin/boxyz/README.md

 ## What is boxyz?

-boxyz is a blockchain game where you can own boxes in different colors and sizes, breed them, and mint new boxes in ERC-721 standard.
+boxyz is a blockchain breeding and trading platform where you can own boxes in different colors and sizes, breed them, and mint new boxes.
 Boxes are cute, colorful NFTs.

 ## Where it is deployed?

-The first target is to deploy boxyz to [Pluto test network](https://plutotest.network/).
-After that, it should be deployable to any EVM compatible blockchain.
+It is deployed to [Pluto test network](https://plutotest.network/).
+It is deployable to any EVM compatible blockchain.

-## Roadmap

-- [ ] Box and BoxFactory contracts to generate ERC-721 tokens.
-- [ ] Client support for breeding and listing NFTs.
-- [ ] Marketplace contracts for trading boxes.
-- [ ] Client support for marketplace.
+## What does it look like?

+If you navigate to [boxyz](https://boxyz.com), you can see some boxes are minted and breeded already.
+You can get free test ETH from [Pluto test network](https://plutotest.network/), buy two boxes, breed and trade them.

 ## ![#69D2E7](https://via.placeholder.com/15/69D2E7/000000?text=+) boxyz properties